PyryL/kyber/docs/implementation.md

 ### Round

 This small module provides a function that rounds floats in a "traditional" way, that is, ties rounded up instead of away from zero.
 For example, Python's built-in round function outputs `round(-3.5)=-4` whereas `normal_round(-3.5)=-3`.

+## Time and space requirement

+The complexity of all key generation, encryption and decryption is `O(1)` with fixed payload length of 32 bytes.
+However, when variable-length payload is en/decrypted, function must be called repeatedly for each 32-byte chunk of payload.
+Therefore real time requirement of encryption and decryption functions is `O(n)` where n is the length of the payload.

+All functions are expected to run in constant memory space.